ragtam/angular-playground/src/app/menu/readme.md

 menu-item.component.ts

-and one last thing is to alter menu item html a bit, so that it accepted dynamically assigned css class.
+One last thing is to alter menu item html a bit, so that it accepted dynamically assigned css class.
 After a change it should look like this:

 ```
 <button (click)="onClick()" [ngClass]="containerCssClass" class="button__container">